OkunaOrg/okuna-api/COMMUNITY_GUIDELINES.md

 Making Openbook a healthy and welcoming community for everyone is a shared responsibility.

-When everything calls for anger, engage in discussion.
+* When everything calls for anger, engage in discussion.
-When something doesn’t look right, report it.
+* When something doesn’t look right, report it.
-When creating a community, own your community: arm it with moderators and administrators capable and informed to enforce the guidelines of the platform.
+* When creating a community, own your community: arm it with moderators and administrators capable and informed to enforce the guidelines of the platform.
+* Have a great idea?
+Suggest it on the feature board.
+Found a bug?
+Report it on the bug tracker.
-Have a great idea?
+* Have a great idea?
 Suggest it on the feature board.
 Found a bug?
 Report it on the bug tracker.

 **It’s up to each of us to create a digital space we’re proud and happy to be part of.
 We’re glad you’re here.**